edwardhorsford/NHS-LLM-documentation/README.md

 **With GitHub Copilot:**

 1. Add all files from the `/dist` folder to your project in these locations:
-  a.
-Instruction guide files to `.github/instructions`
+    1. Instruction guide files to `.github/instructions`
-  b.
-References to `docs`
+    2. References to `docs`
-2. Add the following to your `.github/copilot-instructions.md` file to reference them:
+3. Add the following to your `.github/copilot-instructions.md` file to reference them:

 ```markdown
 ## NHS design system resources